 Networking is a big part of modern entrepreneurial culture, it’s become so ingrained in the 20-something tech-savvy entrepreneurs we see today, that some experts now write books and courses on how to become successful at networking.

 Networking isn’t simply about having a contact list of people you can call when you’re in a tight spot.
 Rather, networking should be seen as a way in which you can build contacts with people that can help generate more traffic for your business or even perhaps offer you some form of collaboration.
+Networking can help you find investors, business partners, or customers.

 Networking is a very important aspect of every business owner’s journey, and it’s important that as a retired person, you know how to work and talk to people and build a healthy contact list of influential entrepreneurs.